ACADEMIC STANDING, PROBATION, AND DISMISSAL

-- Students must earn final course grades of C or higher and a final cumulative GPA of 3.0 in order to be awarded a degree.
+- Students must earn final course grades of C or higher and a final cumulative GPA of 3.00 in order to be awarded a degree.
 Grades of C- or lower will not be accepted as fulfilling degree requirements.
-Eligibility to retake courses in order to replace final course grades of C- or lower will be considered on a case-by-case basis.

 - The University Registrar will place students enrolled in a graduate degree program on Academic Probation when, after attempting and receiving credit in at least 9 credit hours of coursework, their cumulative GPA falls below 3.00 or when students fail to receive credit in at least two-thirds of the courses they attempt.
-Students will be placed on Academic Probation for the time it takes them to attempt 12 additional credits or three enrolled semesters, whichever is shorter.
-After the Academic Probation period is completed, students who fail to raise their cumulative GPA to 3.00 or fail to raise their course completion rate will be academically dismissed from the University by the Registrar.
+The Registrar will inform the students of their probationary status in writing.
+This notification will inform the students that they cannot receive an Incomplete grade while they are on Academic Probation status.

 SYLLABUS & GRADING POLICIES

 As graduate students, Urban Teachers participants enrolled in the master’s program at the American University School of Education are responsible for understanding and adhering to the policies, requirements, and expectations listed in course syllabi including, but not limited to, grading policies, coursework attendance, coursework participation, penalties for late work, requests for assignment extensions, assignment re-submission, and incomplete coursework.

 The grading scale and the grade calculations used in the graduate GPA are equivalent to those used for undergraduate students.